k3nnnis/sabibook/README.md

 ## What's in this project
 - `index.html` — the whole app (camera capture, answer display, ad break, premium modal).
 No build step.
 - `api/solve.js` — calls Claude to solve the captured question.
 Keeps your Anthropic key private on the server.
-- `api/paystack/initialize.js` — starts a Paystack checkout for the ₦500/month plan.
+- `api/paystack/initialize.js` — starts a Paystack checkout for the ₦750/month Pro plan.
 - `api/paystack/callback.js` — runs after payment, verifies it with Paystack, marks the browser as premium.

 ## Step 1 — Put this project on GitHub